 What are the signs?

-The inflammation in the hair follicles later leads to a variety of evident signs.
+Generally, the inflammation in the hair follicles later leads to a variety of evident signs.
 Itchiness is the initial sign of the condition.
-Aside from the bald spots, it can be accompanied by inflammatory symptoms.
+Furthermore, aside from the bald spots, it can be accompanied by inflammatory symptoms.

 Over time, the following signs might be present on the bald patches of skin: